MusicLang/musiclang_predict/README.md

 We are looking for contributors to help us improve the model, the tokenization, the performances and the documentation.
 If you are interested in this project, open an issue, a pull request, or even [contact us directly](https://www.musiclang.io/contact).

-Whether you're cp,tributing code or just saying hello, we'd love to hear the work you are creating wxith MusicLang.
+Whether you're cp,tributing code or just saying hello, we'd love to hear the work you are creating with MusicLang.
 Here's how you can reach out to us:
 * Join our Discord to ask your questions and get support: [Discord](https://discord.gg/2g7eA5vP)
 * Follow us on [Linkedin](https://www.linkedin.com/company/musiclang/)
 * Add your star on [GitHub](https://github.com/musiclang/musiclang_predict?tab=readme-ov-file) or [HuggingFace](https://huggingface.co/musiclang/musiclang-4k)